DidierMurilloF/FielDHub/index.md

 <img src="man/figures/README-unnamed-chunk-5-1.png" width="100%" style="display: block; margin: auto;" />

-In the figure, gray, pink, and salmon shade the blocks of unreplicated experiments, while distinctively colored check plots are replicated throughout the field in a systematic diagonal arrangement.
+In the figure, salmon, green, and blue shade the blocks of unreplicated experiments, while distinctively colored check plots are replicated throughout the field in a systematic diagonal arrangement.

-The main difference between using the FielDHub Shiny app and using the standalone function `diagonal_arrangement()` is that the standalone function will allocate filler only if it is necessary, while in Shiny App, users can customize the number of fillers if it is needed.
+The main difference between using the `FielDHub` Shiny app and using the standalone function `diagonal_arrangement()` is that the standalone function will allocate filler only if it is necessary, while in Shiny App, users can customize the number of fillers if it is needed.
 In cases